dfaruque/Serenity.Extra/README.md

 1. Copy the Modules/_Ext folder from the SerExtraCore project and place it accordingly.
 2. Copy the wwwroot/Modules folder from the SerExtraCore project
 3. Add following line in ScriptInitialization.ts `Q.Config.rootNamespaces.push('_Ext');`
+4. If want to apply Serenity.Extra css then you could add line in wwwroot\Content\site\CssBundles.json `"~/Modules/_Ext/ExtStyles.css"`

 ## Examples